Helena-todd/TInGa/README.md

 The scripts and functions in this package can be used to:

-\begin{itemize}
-\item Run TInGa on any dataset (TInGa will also perform a dimensionality reduction as a first step)
+* Run TInGa on any dataset (TInGa will also perform a dimensionality reduction as a first step)
-\item Run top performing trajectory inference methods such as Slingshot, PAGA, Monocle3, RaceID/StemID
+* Run top performing trajectory inference methods such as Slingshot, PAGA, Monocle3, RaceID/StemID
-\item Generate figures to compare the performance of TInGa to other methods
+* Generate figures to compare the performance of TInGa to other methods